wd15/PyMKS-ICME-2015/abstract.md

 limitations of the MKS are associated with the geometry of the spatial domain, which is inherently limited by the Fourier transform.
-However, studies of microstructure in materials science often use only block-like subdomains ideally suited to the MKS.
+However, studies of microstructure in materials science often use only block-like subdomains ideally suited to the PyMKS.

 The PyMKS framework is an object oriented set of tools and examples written in Python that provides high level access to the MKS method